codefresh-io/docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 toc: true
 ---

-Codefresh is a Continuous Integration/Delivery solution.
+Codefresh is a Continuous Integration/Delivery (CI/CD) solution.
+This article reviews main concepts around CD, and how Codefresh supports and implements them.
-ConThis article reviews main CD concepts and how Codefresh supports and implements them.
+For a review of CI concepts, see [Codefresh for CI]({{site.baseurl}}docs/getting-started/ci-codefresh/).

 <!--Focus on